Robert Christie (actor)

-Robert Wallace Christie (September 20, 1913, in Toronto – May 22, 1996, in Toronto) was a Canadian actor and director.
+Robert Wallace Christie (September 20, 1913 – May 22, 1996) was a Canadian actor and director.

+Early life

-Christie was born in Toronto in 1913 and received a B.A. from the University of Toronto.
+Christie was born in Toronto in 1913.
+He received a B.A. from the University of Toronto.

+Career

+In 1933, he acted in the Dominion Drama Festival.
 In 1936, he moved to England where he performed with various companies including the Old Vic Company.

-He served with the Canadian Army during World War II.
-After the war, he joined the CBC Radio Drama Department.
-He performed the role of Sir John A. Macdonald in the 1949 play Riel by John Coulter.
-He reprised his role in the CBC Television educational series Exploring Minds.
+Christie served with the Canadian Army during World War II.
+After the war, he joined the CBC Radio Drama Department and also acted in the New Play Society, where he performed the role of Sir John A. Macdonald in the 1949 play Riel by John Coulter.
+He reprised his role in the CBC Television educational series Exploring Minds and the Global series Witness to Yesterday.
+He also appeared in Mavor Moore's Sunshine Town in 1955.